-for a 15% tuition grant.
-Recipients have a minimum 26 ACT (or equivalent SAT) and a 3.5 high school grade point average or 3040 GED (or equivalent) to qualify for this scholarship Renewable annually for three additional years with a 3.3 cumulative grade point average in Columbia College coursework.
-This scholarship cannot be combined with the Alumni Legacy Grant.
+SAT) and a 3.5 high school grade point average or 3040 GED (or equivalent) to qualify for this scholarship; incoming transfer students have a minimum 3.3 cumulative college GPA to qualify for this scholarship.
+This scholarship is renewable annually for three additional years with 27 semester hours earned at Columbia College per academic year and a 3.3 Columbia College cumulative grade point average in Columbia College coursework.
+This tuition scholarship cannot be combined with the Alumni Legacy Grant, but can be combined with other tuition-only scholarships.